Independent Antique & Vintage Jewellery Workshop · 1860s-1960s

 Periods & Styles

-So, when we speak about eras and styles, we must, first of all, understand what we are looking for.
-One seeks an original era (or period) with its styles (and their crossings), materials, techniques, sizes, and problems too!
+So, when we talk about eras and styles, we must, first of all, understand what we are looking for.
+One seeks an original era (or period) with its styles (and their cross-influences), materials, techniques, sizes, and problems too!
+Another would look for aesthetics, perhaps, with more progressive execution, and new approaches in colours and materials.
+This is a question of style, and styles tend to return, inspire the future, and be revived.

 Polina Lyapustin